Davidfarouk/Novartis/MISSING_DATA_HANDLING.md

 # Missing Data Handling Guide

-This document describes how missing data was handled in the aggregated dataset for modeling.
+This document describes the missing data in the aggregated dataset for modeling.

 ## Overview

-The aggregated dataset (`aggregated_dataset_for_modeling.xlsx`) contains 46,872 rows with 35 predictors and 1 output variable.
-Some features had missing values that required imputation.
+The aggregated dataset (`aggregated_dataset_for_modeling.xlsx`) contains 46,872 rows with 35 predictors and 1 output variable. **NO PREPROCESSING OR IMPUTATION IS PERFORMED** - missing values are preserved as NaN.

 ## Missing Data Summary